Hypotheses Testing from Complex Survey Data Using Bootstrap Weights: A Unified Approach: Simple goodness-of-fit test for categorical data

 and $\hat{d}_i$ is an estimated design effect of $\hat{p}_i$, which depends on the estimated variance of $\hat{p}_i$.
-The second-order Rao-Scott correction \citep{Scott1981CHI} requires the knowledge of the full estimated covariance matrix of the estimated proportions, but inversion of the covariance matrix is not involved unlike in the case of a Wald statistic.
-Stata$^{\mbox{ \textregistered}}$ and other survey softwares use the Rao-Scott corrections as a default option.
+The second-order Rao-Scott correction \citep{rao1984chi,ThomasRao1987} requires the knowledge of the fully estimated covariance matrix of the estimated proportions.
+Stata and other survey software use the Rao-Scott corrections as a default option.

-We now apply the proposed bootstrap method to approximate the limiting distribution in (\ref{b3}), without having to compute the estimated covariance matrix, $\hat{\Sigma}_p$.
-To describe the proposed method, let $\hat{{p}}^*$ be the estimator of the population proportion $p$ based on the bootstrap weights $w_i^*$.
-The proposed bootstrap statistics of $ X^2(p^{(0)})$ and $W(p^{(0)})$ are
+We now apply the proposed bootstrap method to approximate the limiting distribution in (\ref{b3}), without computing the estimated covariance matrix $\hat{\bSigma}_p$.
+To describe the proposed method, let $\hat{{\bp}}^*$ be the estimator of the population proportion $\bp$ based on the bootstrap weights $w_i^*$.
+The proposed bootstrap statistics of $ X^2(\bp^{(0)})$ and $W(\bp^{(0)})$ are

 respectively.
-We use $\hat{p}_i$ in place of $p_{i}^{(0)}$ in the bootstrap test statistics.
-The following theorem presents the asymptotic properties of the proposed bootstrap test statistics. \begin{theorem} Under some regularity conditions in Section \ref{ss: regularity conditions} of the Supplementary Material, in distribution as $n\to\infty$, where $\mathcal{G}_2$ is defined in (\ref{b3}).
+We use $\hat{p}_{i}$ in place of $p_{i}^{(0)}$ in the bootstrap test statistics.
+The following theorem establishes the limiting distribution of the proposed bootstrap test statistics. \begin{theorem} Under regularity conditions in Section \ref{ss: regularity conditions} of the Supplementary Material, in distribution as $n\to\infty$, and the reference distribution is the bootstrap sampling distribution conditional on the sample $A$, where $\mathcal{G}_2$ is defined in (\ref{b3}).

 \end{theorem}

 The proof of Theorem~\ref{theo: 6} is given in Section \ref{ss: theorem 6} of the Supplementary Material.
 By Theorem~\ref{theo: 6}, we can use the bootstrap samples to approximate the sampling distribution of the test statistics.